SKfraz04/e-Aurum/docs/faq.md

   </TabItem>

   <TabItem value="networks" label="What networks are supported?">
-    EAU is built on Binance Smart Chain (BEP-20), and supports integration with its compatible wallets.
+    eAU is built on Binance Smart Chain (BEP-20), and supports integration with its compatible wallets.
   </TabItem>
 </Tabs>